 Teaching and learning

-All lessons have clear learning intentions, which are shared and reviewed with the children effectively.
+All lessons have a clear focus which is shared and reviewed with the children.

 A variety of strategies, including questioning, discussion, concept mapping and marking, are used to assess progress.
 The information is used to identify what is taught next.